elevate0123/CSE/IGNOU MSO/SY/SY MSOE 04 Urban Sociology.md

 graph TD
     subgraph A [The Core Thesis]
-        A1[The City is a product of the Capitalist Mode of Production] A2[Rejects the "Natural Organism" model of the Chicago School] end
+        A1[The City is a product of the Capitalist Mode of Production] A2[Rejects the Natural Organism model of the Chicago School] end

     subgraph B [Key Theorists & Concepts]
-        B1[David Harvey: The City as a "Second Circuit of Capital"] B2[Henri Lefebvre: The "Production of Space" & "Right to the City"] B3[Manuel Castells: "Collective Consumption" & Urban Social Movements] end
+        B1[David Harvey: The City as a Second Circuit of Capital] B2[Henri Lefebvre: The Production of Space & Right to the City] B3[Manuel Castells: Collective Consumption & Urban Social Movements] end

     subgraph C [Global Perspective]
-        C1[World System Theory: A global hierarchy of cities] C2[Saskia Sassen: "Global Cities" as command centers] C3[Result: The "Dual City" - polarization of classes] end
+        C1[World System Theory: A global hierarchy of cities] C2[Saskia Sassen: Global Cities as command centers] C3[Result: The Dual City - polarization of classes] end

     subgraph D [Critical Evaluation]
         D1[Economic Determinism]
         D2[Neglect of Culture & Agency]
-        D3[Critiqued by Post-Modernists (LA School)]
+        D3[Critiqued by Post-Modernists LA School]
     end

     A --> B;